Ultimate New Zealand Self Drive Itinerary • View Itinerary

 With flights from £3785

-All prices are per person, based on two people sharing a double or twin room, and include pre-booked accommodation, air-conditioned car and unlimited kilometres.
-Hotels specified are subject to availability and may be substituted by one of a similar or higher standard.
-Seasonal supplements may apply.
+Prices are per person, based on two people sharing a double or twin room.
+Flights, hotels and tours are subject to availability and seasonal variations may apply.
+Please call Freedom Destinations for details.

 Map